Clymene-project/clymene-project.github.io/content/en/docs/Overview/_index.md

   Overview introduces why Clymene should be used, architecture, and components.
 ---
 <img align="right" width="400" height="400" src="https://user-images.githubusercontent.com/25188468/148681479-3ddf237c-6e5d-49a1-a517-8b3bfa92f54e.png" alt="clymene_logo">
-Clymene, developed as an architecture that collects time series data from various environments, can provide observability by collecting time series data from multiple complex and various environments and systems in one place.
+Clymene, developed as an architecture that collects time series data and logs from various environments, can provide observability by collecting time series data and logs from multiple complex and various environments and systems in one place.

 Clymene agent does not use WAL(Write Ahead Log), it uses fewer resources than [Prometheus](https://prometheus.io) when collecting metrics.